 What do results from PCR tests mean?

 If your PCR test comes back positive, it means the test found viral genetic material in your system.
-A person with COVID-19 is infectious and can pass the virus onto others as long as three days before symptoms start (He, 2020).
+You might not feel sick, but remember, a person with COVID-19 is infectious and can pass the virus onto others as long as three days before symptoms start (He, 2020).
 If you test positive for COVID-19 with a PCR test, be sure to quarantine yourself and inform a healthcare provider, as well as any close contacts you had over the few days prior.

 Okay, what if my result comes back negative?
 Technically, a negative test means no virus was detected, which should mean you don’t have COVID-19.
 If you’re symptom-free with no known exposure to someone who tested positive for COVID-19, a negative test likely means you don’t have it (Watson, 2020).
 If you were exposed, however, a negative test result might mean that it’s just too early in the infection to detect the virus.